 In every walk of life, people like to be thanked — it shows that someone has recognized their efforts.
 Beyond birthdays and school gatherings, a thank-you letter goes a long way in the business community toward building goodwill and cementing relationships.
 A concise and genuine thank you note shows you to be a thoughtful and capable person—someone worthy of doing business with.

 We’ve put together a few tips and guidelines for you to get the most out of your thank you letters.

-Reasons to write a perfect business thank-you letter
+When to write a thank you letter

 - Business cooperation.
 New partners instead of new competitors – this is a good reason to express your gratitude.
-A thank-you letter for collaboration also registers your business and your name with a new partner.
+A thank you letter for collaboration also registers your business and your name with a new partner.

 - Without reason.
 Thank-you notes out of the blue are best if your business relationship is long-term and casual to some extent.

 How to write a thank you letter: step by step

 The key to a good thank you note is to be genuine in your emotion.
 If your tone is flat or you seem to focused on future opportunities, the effect won’t register—you’ll just come off as opportunistic.